How to Make 3D Layered Cricut Projects + FREE Labradoodle SVG

 Here is what Design Space should look like after you have selected the SVG file.
 It shows the image in the preview on the left and you can see all of the layers, but they’re all in the correct position.

-If after you’ve uploaded it you see all of the layers completely separate from one another, that means you’ve uploaded the png file, and not the SVG.
+If after you’ve uploaded it you see all of the layers completely separate from one another, that means you’ve uploaded the wrong fil.
 If yours looks like like the image below, click ‘cancel’ and then start again and upload the SVG file.

 After you have selected your SVG design, click “Upload” and it will appear in your Recently Uploaded Images.

-Click the newly uploaded image and then click “Insert Images”.
+Click the newly uploaded image and then click “Add to Canvas”.

 Step 4: Resize the SVG in Design Space